kovidgoyal/calibre/manual/faq.rst

       at the bottom line of the main calibre window.
     * Ensure your operating system is seeing the device.
 That is, the device should show up in Windows Explorer (in Windows) or Finder (in OS X).
-    * In calibre, go to Preferences->Ignored Devices and check that your device is not being ignored
+    * In calibre, go to :guilabel:`Preferences->Ignored Devices` and check that your device is not being ignored
     * If all the above steps fail, go to :guilabel:`Preferences->Miscellaneous` and click :guilabel:`Debug device detection` with your device attached and post the output as a